Who is the Baltimore Video Collective?

 Can I donate DVDs and blu-rays to Beyond?

 Absolutely!
 We use our limited monthly budget to order recent releases, but the core of our collection was crowdsourced, and we rely entirely on kind donations to keep building our back catalog.
 We have a wish list of individual DVDs we’ve noticed we don’t own yet, but these are just suggestions.
-We will gladly accept *any* donations of commercially issued DVDs or blu-rays as long as they are still in working condition, and still have their cases and artwork.
+We will gladly accept *almost any* donations of commercially issued DVDs or blu-rays as long as they are still in working condition, and still have their cases and artwork.
 And yes, if you insist, we’d also settle for a donation of funds. 🙂

 HOW do I donate DVDs and blu-rays to Beyond?